WhitneyWassenaar/NOVI-Programming-Fundamentals/Lesson-02/README.md

 | `break`                 | Exit the current loop immediately.                                                                                      |
 | `continue`              | Skip the rest of the current loop iteration and continue with the next.                                                 |

+**Dungeon Game**
+- Building a Dungeon Game with a minimum of 3 layers, 2 if-statements till the end
+- Validate input
+- Use draw.io to visualize idea

 ## Short Summary of What I Learned

 - If you have elif in your if statement, and for example you have 3 elif's, only the first elif that evaluates to True will execute, and the rest will not be checked.